Sign In

 Professor Omar Yaghi, a chemist from the University of California, Berkeley, who won the Nobel Prize in Chemistry in 2025, has developed a machine that can harvest up to 1,000 liters of clean water every day directly from the air.

 This technology could be a life-changing solution for countries and regions that face extreme drought and water shortages.
-The device, created by Yaghi’s company Atoco, can work even in places where humidity levels are below 20%, an achievement that water generation systems can’t achieve.
+The device, created by Yaghi’s company Atoco, can operate even in places with humidity below 20%, a capability that water generation systems can’t match.

 This new technology is especially crucial in these areas, where conventional solutions like desalination plants are either too expensive or harmful to the environment.
 Yaghi’s water harvester is eco-friendly and portable, providing clean water where it’s needed most.

-The secret to Yaghi’s water harvester lies in a field of chemistry, his development called reticular chemistry.
+The secret to Yaghi’s water harvester lies in a field of chemistry known as reticular chemistry.
 This technology utilizes Metal-Organic Frameworks (MOFs), which are specialized materials that function like highly sophisticated sponges.

 (Cover Image Source: Yaghi Laboratory, University of California, Berkeley)

 MOFs are highly porous materials that trap water molecules in their tiny pores.
-These materials are engineered at a molecular level to have a huge surface area, which makes them extremely effective at absorbing water.
+Scientists engineer these materials at the molecular level to have a large surface area.
+This makes them highly effective at absorbing water.
 In fact, just a few grams of MOFs can cover the area of a football field.

 As air passes through the device, the MOFs absorb the water molecules.
-When exposed to sunlight or low-grade thermal energy, the trapped moisture is released as vapor.
+When sunlight or low-grade thermal energy exposes the material, it releases the trapped moisture as vapor.
 This vapor is then condensed into liquid water, ready for use.
 Normal atmospheric water generators that require a lot of electricity to cool the air, Yaghi’s machine runs off-grid using just the heat from the sun, making it much more sustainable.

 Yaghi’s invention has the potential to change the way we think about water generation.
-It is capable of harvesting clean, drinkable water from the air even in dry regions, with humidity as low as 20%.
+It can harvest clean, drinkable water from the air, even in dry regions, with humidity as low as 20%.
 This means that areas with little or no access to natural water sources could still have a reliable water supply.

 For Yaghi, the motivation behind his work is deeply personal.
 Growing up in a refugee community in Jordan, Yaghi remembers what it was like to live in a house without running water.
-Water was delivered by truck, and whenever the truck arrived, there was a rush to fill containers before the supply ran out.
+A truck delivered the water.
+Whenever the truck arrived, people rushed to fill containers before the supply ran out.
 Yaghi’s experience with water shortages inspired him to find a solution to the global water crisis.

 Water harvester machine (Cover Image Source: Yaghi Laboratory, University of California, Berkeley)